 Related Post: 18 Healthy Recipes with Hidden Veggies for Kids

-You know that the food you’re giving is good for them and will help them grow, maybe even avoid nutritional deficiencies down the road.
+You know that the food you’re giving your child is good for them and will help them grow, maybe even avoid nutritional deficiencies down the road.

-And, maybe you’re starting to give up and giving them the more appealing veggies, like sweet potatoes with maple syrup, and they still won’t eat it.
-It doesn’t seem to matter anymore how much you try to get them to eat what you want; they just won’t eat it.
+And, maybe you’re starting to give up and starting to give them the more appealing veggies, like sweet potatoes with maple syrup, and they still won’t eat it.
+It doesn’t seem to matter anymore how much you try to get them to eat what you want; they just won’t eat it!

-Whatever the reason, there are quite a few; there seems to always be one way that always seems to work to get kids to eat, or at least try the food on their plate.
+Whatever the reason, there are quite a few (texture, taste, wanting to be independent); there seems to always be one way that always seems to work to get kids to eat, or at least try the food on their plate.